 Metropolitan State University is designated as a National Center of Academic Excellence in Cyber Defense (NCAE-CD) by the National Security Agency (NSA) and the Department of Homeland Security (DHS).
 NCAE-CD institutions receive formal recognition from the U.S. Government and opportunities for prestige and publicity for their role in securing our nation’s information systems, including this scholarship opportunity.

-An information session webinar was held on Friday, Dec.
-18, 2020.
-The webinar recording is available for anyone who was unable to attend.
+An information session webinar was held on Friday, December 17, 2021.
+The recording is available here.

 All selected participants will receive the following benefits:

 - The full cost of tuition and all related fees (including healthcare) for the academic year

 - A generous annual stipend to cover room and board

 - Cost of all required books (up to $1,250 per year)